🩺 Affordable Private Healthcare

 What does a breast lump feel like?

-Breast lumps are extremely common, and 90% of them are non-cancerous.
-There are several different kinds of benign (non-cancerous) breast lumps which can have various causes.
+Breast lumps are extremely common, and the good news is, is that 90% of them are non-cancerous.
+There are several different kinds of benign (non-cancerous) breast lumps, which can have various causes.

 Types of non-cancerous breast lumps include fibroadenomas, cysts, and abscesses.
 Even though they are common and often harmless, it is always advised to see a doctor if you notice unusual changes or lumps.
 They will not always require treatment.